 Where a product displays good disintegration characteristics, to an extent where the break up is clearly sufficient for the product to pass the test, photographs of the extent of break up should be recorded at the end of the shake flask agitation stage.
-One method of achieving this may be to pour the shake flask contents carefully into a rectangular glass dish placed on top of a sheet of graph paper (marked with 5 mm squares).
+One method of achieving this may be to pour the shake flask contents carefully into a rectangular glass dish placed on top of a sheet of graph paper (marked with 25 mm squares).
 This is to both assess the extent of disintegration and size of broken up product.

-Determine the proportion of product mass passing through the sieve as described in Procedure 2.
-If clumping of the disintegrated product on the sieve is observed and this cannot be resolved by rinsing alone, a reduced pass rate (see E.7) is acceptable, provided that photographic evidence of a uniform break up when placed on the tray / flat bottomed dish (see Procedure 2 of Section E5) is reported.
+Determine the proportion of product mass passing through the sieve as described above.
+If clumping of the disintegrated product on the sieve is observed and this cannot be resolved using the procedure above, a reduced pass rate (see E.7) is acceptable, provided that photographic evidence of a uniform break up when placed on the shallow tray / flat bottomed dish (see step 14 Appendix C: C.4) is reported.